jsoref/thorium/api/docs/src/admins/admins.md

 Before you begin your journey as an admin, we recommend you familiarize yourself with Thorium's [architecture](../architecture/architecture.md) and components.
 After that, you are ready to start [operating](../admins/operations.md) your Thorium cluster.
-If you have not yet deployed your Thorium instance, you can read a description of how to setup an [example deployment](../admins/deploy/deploy.md).
+If you have not yet deployed your Thorium instance, you can read a description of how to set up an [example deployment](../admins/deploy/deploy.md).